-The consumer group’s study was made public Monday, the same day Sen. Tom Harkin (D., Iowa) released findings from a two-year examination of the for-profit higher-education industry by the Senate Committee on Health, Education, Labor and Pensions.
-Both reports suggest that students attending for-profit schools face an extra measure of financial risk.
+In August 2015, Sen. Tom Harkin (D., Iowa) released findings from an investigation on for-profit higher education by the Senate Committee on Health, Education, Labor, and Pensions.
+The Senate’s data corroborates the fact that students attending for-profit schools face much greater financial risks.

-The law center, which advocates for low-income consumers, focused on what happens to students who fail to repay student loans, and the shortcomings of programs designed to help distressed borrowers cope.
+The law center, which advocates for low-income consumers, focuses on the fate of students who failed to repay student loans.
+Unfortunately for these borrowers, the programs designed to help them cope with debt were largely ineffectual.

-Those numbers understate the long-term risks for many borrowers, said Deanne Loonin, staff attorney at the law center’s Boston office and author of its report.
-Estimates suggest that lifetime default rates are as much as four times as high, she said.
+According to Deanne Loonin, staff attorney at the Education Department, these concerning statistics only understate the long-term risks.
+Estimates suggest that lifetime default rates are as much as four times as high, she says.

-Why are students who attend for-profit schools more likely to default?
+Why are students who attend for-profit schools so much likelier to default?

-Loonin said the law center did a detailed analysis of about 40 former students facing default to examine why they struggled to repay loans.
-Aside from economic difficulties, the most commonly cited reason for failure was lack of employment in the field for which the person studied.
+The law center also ran a detailed analysis on a group of 40 former students facing default.
+Aside from economic difficulties, the most commonly cited reason for failure was unemployment in their chosen field.

-The center said students shortchanged by poorly run schools, like other student borrowers with low incomes, face “draconian collection policies” with little recourse.
+The center reports that students shortchanged by poorly run schools face “draconian collection policies” with little recourse.

-The main programs for addressing defaults don’t meet the needs of low-income borrowers who mistakenly expected schooling to provide a route to a better career, the law center said.
+The programs that are supposed to help borrowers address defaults don’t meet the needs of low-income borrowers whose schooling failed to provide them a route to a better career, the law center says.

-Only three limited circumstances allow a loan to be discharged, it said: a closed school, a false certification, or unpaid refunds.
+Only three limited circumstances allowed a loan to be discharged: a closed school, a false certification, or unpaid refunds.